acgold/bathtub/README.md

 # bathtub
 <img src="logo.svg" alt="a" width="172hw" height="200hw" align="right">

-High water events such as storm surge, riverine flooding, or high-tide flooding can inundate a stormwater network and reduce its effectiveness.

-`bathtub` is an R package that estimates the impacts of downstream flooding on stormwater networks using a simple bathtub model and a minimal amount of data.
+`bathtub` is an R package that estimates the impacts of downstream flooding on stormwater networks using a simple bathtub model, a 1-dimensional infrastructure network, and a minimal amount of data.

 The package `bathtub`: